Clients report feeling calmer, more focused, grounded, more efficient, and clearer

 Some, not all, medical insurances cover neurofeedback for relaxation, stress management and ADHD.
 Please talk to your insurance company about neurofeedback and Occupational Therapy.
 If you have questions about insurance please call me:)

-Please contact me for current rates and packages.
+Please contact me for current rates and packages for neurofeedback training and lymphedema treatment.

 Neurofeedback is an INVALUABLE INVESTMENT OF THE MIND/BODY HEALING and GROWTH for YOURSELF , FAMILY, FRIENDS, CO-WORKERS